Testing NeuralGCM's capability to simulate future heatwaves based on the 2021 Pacific Northwest heatwave event: Additional information

 \section{Additional information}

 \textbf{Code availability} The NeuralGCM model is publicly accessible through its GitHub repository: \nolinkurl{https://github.com/google-research/neuralgcm}.
-Our simulation and analysis code is available in the GitLab repository: \nolinkurl{https://lc.llnl.gov/gitlab/shiduan/NeuralHeatWave}.
+Our simulation and analysis code is available in the GitHub repository: \nolinkurl{https://github.com/ShihengDuan/NeuralStoryHeat}.

 \textbf{Data availability} ERA5 is publicly available at Copernicus Climate Change Service: \nolinkurl{https://cds.climate.copernicus.eu}.
 Our simulation results are available in the Zenodo repository: \nolinkurl{10.5281/zenodo.13937375}.